 Reporting a Violation

 Tenants may report violations of federal laws (i.e., discrimination against children and families) through the HUD website – it can be done online or via phone.
 Tenants can report issues to their state government by looking at the state website.
-A google search for “report fair housing violation in Wyoming” will likely provide applicable information.
+A google search for “report fair housing violation in West Virginia” will likely provide applicable information.
 In either case, tenants may be able to call the number on the page to ask whether their situation legally qualifies as rental discrimination.